microsoft/LLF-Bench/README.md

-# Verbal-Gym: A benchmark for evaluating learning agents based on verbal feedback
+# LLF-Bench: A benchmark for evaluating learning agents based on language feedback

-This repository provides a collection of benchmarks for evaluating agents that learn from verbal feedback.
+This repository provides a collection of benchmarks for evaluating agents that learn from language feedback.

 Each benchmark environment here is *goal-oriented* and follows the gym api.